aleixo/react-essentialia/README.md

 # Roadmap

-- [x] Support i18n (multiple language, change language, arguments to i18n strings, scale font)
+- [x] Support i18n (multiple language, change language, arguments to i18n strings)
+- [x] Support themes (Change theme name, change font scale)
+- [ ] Component must have variants
-- [ ] Support themes
+- [ ] Must allow to add new themes to the lib provider and used with components
+- [ ] Code must be easily maintanable with the proper layers
+- [ ] Add Cell component and several variants
+- [ ] Change name to react-native-essentialia
 - [ ] Manage forms
 - [ ] Add Docs
-- [ ] Storybook
+- [ ] Storybook or sample app
 - [ ] Add support to i18n args to strings
 - [ ] Allow to add component variants in entry point
 - [ ] Stylesheet performance
 - [ ] Use memo in components
-- [ ] Add most common components
+- [ ] Add most common components (Check other libs)
-- [ ] Separate lib into several component types by complexity